uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ### Bar Plot Crashes

-A visual representation of the number of car crashes throughout time can be seen in Figure @fig:Figure_1.
+A visual representation of the number of crashes throughout time can be seen in Figure @fig:Figure_1.
 This served as a foundational step for the later-developed visuals.
-From this, the data is subdivided by year, and then by month to better understand the number of car crashes through time (Figures @fig:crash-2017, @fig:crash-2018, @fig:crash-2019).
+From this, the data is subdivided by year, and then by month to better understand the number of crashes through time (Figures @fig:crash-2017, @fig:crash-2018, @fig:crash-2019).

 ![
 **Distribution of accidents over time.**